 When someone passes away, transferring an estate in Virginia follows a structured process:

-- File the will with probate court.
+- File the will with probate court in the county or city where the decedent lived.

 - Present key documents such as the death certificate, original will, and inventory of assets.